East African migrants escape from captors in Libyan smuggling hub

-TRIPOLI (Reuters) - About 140 East African migrants escaped from smugglers holding them captive near the Libyan town of Bani Walid earlier this week, according to a local source and a U.N. report.
+TRIPOLI (Reuters) - More than 100 East African migrants escaped from smugglers holding them captive near the Libyan town of Bani Walid earlier this week, with some of them wounded and reportedly killed in the process, a local source and humanitarian workers said.

+The local source in Bani Walid and Doctors Without Borders (MSF) said the migrants were shot at as they tried to flee.
+Survivors told MSF that at least 15 people were killed and up to 40, mostly women, had been left behind.

+MSF said in a statement it had treated 25 of the migrants at Bani Walid hospital, and that some had severe gunshot wounds and multiple fractures.

-The migrants, numbering about 140 and of Eritrean, Ethiopian and Somali nationality, were being held by “notorious trafficker Mousa Diab”, according to a statement by the U.N. migration and refugee agencies.
+The migrants, numbering about 140 and of Eritrean, Ethiopian and Somali nationality, had been held by “notorious trafficker Mousa Diab”, according to a separate statement by the U.N. migration and refugee agencies.

-Most sought refuge in a local mosque but about two dozen were brought to Bani Walid’s hospital with severe injuries, either from torture during captivity or efforts by smugglers to recapture them, the agencies said.

-A Libyan source in Bani Walid said the smugglers opened fire on the migrants to try to prevent their escape.
-About 10 of them were injured, the source said, asking not to be named for fear of retribution.
+They were mainly teenagers seeking asylum in Europe, and reported being held by traffickers who had sold them multiple times around Bani Walid and the nearby town of Nesma, MSF said.

 Bani Walid, about 145 km (90 miles) south of Tripoli, has become a major hub for the smuggling and trafficking of migrants who arrive from sub-Saharan African countries trying to reach Libya’s Mediterranean coast.